On Variance Estimation of Random Forests with Infinite-Order U-statistics: Simulation Study

-Finally, we would like to highlight the connection between the estimator's bias and its CI coverage, which motivates our smoothing strategy.
-The normality of forest prediction and the unbiasedness of variance estimator do not necessarily result in a perfect CI coverage rate.
-Though the {\propEst} estimator is unbiased, it still displays significant variations, which leads to under-coverage.
-This issue also exists for IJ.
-On MARS with $k = n/8$ and {\nTrees} = 20000, IJ has a positive bias ($11.5\%$), but its CI is still under-coverage and even worse than the proposed methods since its variance is much larger.
-As we have discussed, one solution is to increase the number of trees.
-An alternative method, especially when {\nTrees} is relatively small, is to perform local averaging as implemented in {\propSmooth}.
-The heights of boxplots clearly demonstrate the variance reduction effect.
-Consequently, {\propSmooth} method with only 2000 trees shows better coverage than {\propEst} method with 20000 trees when $k = n/2$ (see Table \ref{tab:cover over k and B}).
-However, {\propSmooth} method may suffer from a mild bias issue, and the choice of neighbor points may affect its variance.
-Hence we still recommend using larger trees when it is computationally feasible.
+Finally, we would like to emphasize the relationship between the bias of the estimator and the coverage rate of the confidence interval.
+Even though a random forest predictor is normally distributed and the variance estimator is unbiased, large fluctuations of the variance estimator can still lead to under-coverage.
+The same also applies to the IJ estimator.
+For example, on MARS data with $k = n/8$ and {\nTrees} = 20000, IJ has a positive bias ($11.5\%$), but its confidence interval is still under-coverage and even more severe than the proposed methods.
+Increasing the number of trees can improve this performance to some extend.
+An alternative strategy is to perform local averaging as implemented in the {\propSmooth} method, especially when {\nTrees} is relatively small.
+The heights of the boxplots in the figure clearly demonstrate the variance reduction effect.
+As a result, the {\propSmooth} method with 2000 trees shows better coverage than the {\propEst} method with 20000 trees when $k = n/2$ (see Table \ref{tab:cover over k and B}).
+However, this maybe at the cost of larger bias.
+Hence, we still recommend using a larger number of trees whenever it is computationally feasible.